What has your career path been like after Lewis & Clark College?

 How did your Lewis & Clark Law School education prepare you for your career?

 Lewis & Clark prepared me to approach any legal challenge consistently and methodically, which has allowed me to be an effective advocate.
 The entire faculty at Lewis & Clark was incredibly supportive, both during and after law school.
 I would single out two people who went out of their way to help me succeed.
 The first is Professor Foster, who not only served as my externship advisor (which involved flying all the way to Melbourne for a two day site visit) but also gave me invaluable guidance and contacts so that I could get my career started on the right track.
 The other is former Dean Klonoff who went above and beyond to help me find my first law firm position and has done so much for Lewis & Clark over the past years.

 What was you foreign externship experience liked during your time at Lewis & Clark?

 I was lucky enough to do an externship in Melbourne, Australia for the first semester of my final year in school.
 In case any students reading this are considering an international externship, I would strongly encourage you to go for it.
 Not only is it a great chance to see a different country, the contacts that you develop are a great asset when you begin your career.
 This is in addition to the chance to develop the skills needed by practicing lawyers, which many employers expect students to have when they graduate law school.
-The skills that I learned at DLA have been invaluable and allowed me to hit the ground running when I landed at Dacheng.
-I really can’t overstate how important it was to have that hands-on experience; not only to me, but to my firm as well.
+The skills that I learned at DLA were invaluable and allowed me to hit the ground running at my first job after law school.